Otto J. Zahn: Biography

 He was born on August 23, 1872, in Oakland, California, to Frances Sharp and Johann Carl Zahn.
 His father was a wealthy Prussian-born physician who lived in Victoria, Australia, and who moved to San Francisco, California, with his family in 1871.
 Otto and two brothers, Oscar Carl and Oswald Frances, were born in California.

 In 1873 or 1874 the family moved to Los Angeles, where Frances had two more boys, Lorenzo Paul and Hector N. Zahn.
+Lorenzo, like his brother, later became active in politics, only as a Socialist instead of a Republican.
 They first lived on Spring Street, then moved in 1890 to 427 South Hope Street on Bunker Hill, where they lived until 1912.
 The elder Zahn was also a minister, and he financed a church on Spring Street between Fourth and Fifth Streets; it later became the First German Methodist Episcopal Church.
 He died in October 1901 at the age of 79.

 Otto was educated "in private institutions."
 He raised homing pigeons at 426 South Hope Street and on Santa Catalina Island, where he and his brother Oswald established a messenger service to and from Los Angeles, a distance of some 50 miles.
 Among other messages, the birds carried news items about the island for publication in the Los Angeles Times.

 Zahn was the second husband of Frances May Sproston, whose first husband, Dr. Louis Carleton Harmon, had died.
 She was active in Los Angeles social and cultural circles.
 After they married, Zahn moved into her home at 2115 Estrella Avenue.
 She died in December 1947.